 LING 2141 Teaching English across Cultures (3 credits)

 The LING 2195 Practicum (Fall and Spring) includes observation of classes in English as an additional language (EAL) in higher education contexts, supervised practice teaching of adult English language learners, application of course-work content and tools to teaching contexts, and interactions with EAL teaching faculty and students outside the classroom.

 - Baccalaureate degree or its foreign equivalent with a minimum grade point average of B (3.0 on a 4-point scale).

-- Undergraduate degree in linguistics is not required.
+- An undergraduate degree in linguistics is not required.

 Questions about whether the one-year MA/TESOL is right for you?
-Contact Dr. Alan Juffs at email@example.com.
+Contact Dr. Scott Kiesling, Chair, email@example.com.

 Frequently Asked Questions

 Are the application requirements the same as the other graduate programs, as outlined in the department’s FAQ section?

 YES, but now there is no GRE requirement.

 Will this program qualify me to teach in the state of Pennsylvania, or will I need to become a certified educator in addition to gaining TESOL credentials?

 No -- you would need to already have an Instructional I Certificate.
 The ESL endorsement can be awarded if you already have an Instructional I certificate or if you also complete masters in the School of Education.
 See here: https://www.linguistics.pitt.edu/esl-tesol/tesol-certificate